JoinCalifornia: Election History for the State of California

 • LEGISLATIVE PAY: As of January 2022, Ramos was the lowest-paid member of the State Assembly (having declined all pay increases since his arrival in the legislature).

 • A number of sources have cited Ramos as the first Native American to serve in the California State Legislature.
-In fact, Ramos was the first member of a California Native American tribe to serve in the California State Legislature.
+Ramos was the first member of California Native American tribes (Serrano and Cahuilla nations) to serve in the California State Legislature.
 Todd Gloria, elected two years before Ramos, is a member of the Tlingit Haida Tribes of Alaska, and is the earliest known Native American to serve in the California State Legislature.